Daniel Milstein: Early life and education

-Daniel Milstein was born to a Ukrainian-Jewish family in Kiev, Ukraine, which was then known as the Ukrainian Soviet Socialist Republic.
-He was 10 years old when the Chernobyl nuclear plant blew up 78 miles north of his home in Kiev, Ukraine, forcing a mandatory evacuation in 1986 and eventually political refugee status.
-He then moved to America.
+Daniel Milstein was born to a Ukrainian-Jewish family in Kyiv, Ukraine, then part the Soviet Union.
+He was 10 years old when the Chernobyl nuclear plant blew up 78 miles north of his home in Kyiv, Ukraine, forcing a mandatory evacuation in 1986 and eventually political refugee status.
+He then moved to United States.
 Milstein wrote 17 Cents and a Dream, about his family’s emigration to the United States.
 He wrote about his family’s arrival and starting from nothing to building Gold Star Companies.
 Milstein has written three other books including Rule #1 Don’t Be #2, released in 2017.